averyzgriffin/NarutoCV/README.md

 Some details for anyone wanting to play:
 The game uses the camera on your computer, so make sure to have one.
 Basically, there are 2 phases in the game: pre-jutsu phase and jutsu phase.
 In the pre-jutsu phase, Player 1 or 2 will select a jutsu and a character to attack.
 Then in the jutsu phase, the camera is fired up, video footage is taken, and some background code starts to track your hands (basically).
-Then it's just a matter of performing the prompted handsigns to perform the jutsu.
+Then it's just a matter of performing the prompted handsigns to activate the jutsu.

 FYI: The camera is only open during the jutsu phase.